here-tunan/here-tunan/README.md

 ### Hi there👋, I'm tunan
 ---

 ☘️Hello, visitors!
-I'm tunan, granduted from HoHai University majored in Computer Science.
+I'm tunan, graduated from HoHai University majored in Computer Science.
 Now I am a back-end developer.

 I hope to meet more developers here.

-I have been studying rust recently!
+I have been studying react&next.js recently!
 Good luck to me!🏋️‍♀️